drshahizan/research-design/exercise/exer3/drshahizan/readme.md

 * Discuss their strengths and weaknesses.
 * Explain how your solution is different and better.
 * Describe the novel angle your data science approach brings.

+## 5. Visualisation
+Visualisation of Your Approach (Draw/Sketch diagram to show your proposed solution):

 ## Conclusion
 *A summary of your proposal and its potential impact.*